Samurai (ride): Samurai at Thorpe Park

 Samurai's arrival at Thorpe Park met with mixed reactions.
-The move had been long discussed on fan sites but few saw it as more than a fantasy.
-When the move was announced, many fans were disappointed to see Chessington lose one of its best (if not the best) rides.
-There was further controversy when it emerged that Samurai was to retain its name at Thorpe Park, despite not fitting the style and theme of the area.
 There have also been suggestions that since its move to Thorpe Park it has been run on less intense settings and the use of manual control has been all but abandoned, to the disappointment of enthusiasts.
 Although during Fright Nights, the settings on Samurai were raised on some occasions, comparisons to other Top Scan rides around Europe, particularly on the travelling fair circuit, show that even at Chessington the ride was already running well below its maximum speed and intensity.

-There were rumours that the Samurai was to be integrated into the Canada Creek area and re-themed for the opening of the new SAW: The Ride roller coaster opening in 2009, however this did not occur.
+There were rumours that the Samurai was to be integrated into the Canada Creek area and re-themed for the opening of SAW: The Ride in 2009, however, this did not occur.
 Instead, the blue fences around the ride (seen in the above photo) were painted red to fit in better with the roller coaster.
 As well as this, the ride received a queue extension so that it could cope with the increased number of visitors in the area of the park.